-The cajon is usually 18” high, 12” wide and 12” deep.
+The Cajon is usually 18” high, 12” wide, and 12” deep.
 When a player sits on it, they have a fine ergonomic position that enables smooth drumming.

 If the middle part serves as the bass drum, the upper part of the front plank can be played as a snare drum.
-You can play the cajon with your hands, but some players also use drum sticks, brushes and mallets.
+You can play the Cajon with your hands, but some players also use drumsticks, brushes, and mallets.

 Since the Cajon takes an important place in these music styles, they have become popular worldwide.
-As such, the basic role of cajons has changed.
-Many gig bands add cajons to their fleet of instruments, since they can sometimes replace a drum set.
+As such, the basic role of Cajons has changed.
+Many gig bands add Cajons to their fleet of instruments since they can sometimes replace a drum set.

 Interested in getting your hands on an electronic drum set?
 Check out our electronic drum set reviews.

-I hope this article has answered your questions about the electronic cajon.
-If you currently own a cajon and are happy with its current acoustic qualities, then the EC-10M EL Mic Processor is well worth considering as an option.
+I hope this article has answered your questions about the electronic Cajon.
+If you currently own a Cajon and are happy with its current acoustic qualities, then the EC-10M EL Mic Processor is well worth considering as an option.

-If you have yet to get into the world of cajons, then the Roland El Cajon is a great option.
+If you have yet to get into the world of Cajons, then the Roland El Cajon is a great option.
 It works as both an acoustic instrument, along with some great electronic enhancements.
 So it can really scale with your level of playing.

-Lastly, playing a cajon is really fun.
-They are ultra portable and can allow you to practice your drumming and percussion from a different perspective.
+Lastly, playing a Cajon is fun.
+They are ultra-portable and can allow you to practice your drumming and percussion from a different perspective.
 Have fun, and be sure to ask if you have any questions about electronic Cajons.